krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==

+= 2019.01.24  	- version 1.8.0 =
+* Feature       - Improved backup order creation (WC order created on API callback).
+Possibility to add coupons, item meta data etc to the order in a more correct way.
+* Tweak         - Store extra checkout fields data as session.
+Removed use of transients.
+* Tweak         - Improved extra checkout field validation.
+Better support for select and radio fields.
+* Tweak         - Make it possible to retrieve WC()->cart/session data in push and validation notification callback.
+* Tweak         - First introduction of 0 decimals support.
+* Tweak         - Add billing & shipping country to hidden form fields in checkout.
+Adds support for switching currency based on country in Aelia currency switcher plugin.
+* Tweak         - Merged request_pre_get_order & request_pre_retrieve_order into one function.
+Now uses only request_pre_get_order.
+* Tweak         - Tweak in how we return response in request_pre_get_order.
+* Tweak         - Use totals_match instead of cart_hash_validation in validate callback.
+* Fix           - Check for is_wp_error in several KCO request.
+To avoid php errors if request fails.
+* Fix           - Added default message and redirect url if validation callback check fail.
+* Fix           - Updated shipping controll in validate callback.
+Fixes issue with only digital/virtual orders.
+* Fix           - Fixed external payment methods error.
+* Fix           - Only enqueue front end scripts if plugin is enabled in Woo settings.

 = 2019.01.02  	- version 1.7.9 =
 * Fix			- If checkout registration is disabled and not logged in, the user cannot checkout.